jeremypw/gnonograms/README.md

 flatpak run com.github.jeremypw.gnonograms`
 ```

-On Elementary, Gnonograms will appear in the Applications Menu.
+Gnonograms will also appear in the Applications Menu.

 ### Uninstalling Gnonograms Flatpak
 ```